RodrigoSantiago/Flat/README.md

 Application.init(new ResourcesManager(new File("/directory")));
 ```
 It must be only one init for the project, and it should be the first thing to execute.
 As the example bellow.
 The launcher also must happen only once.
-A new Window can be created using `Application.createWindow`

 ```java
 public static void main(String[] args) {